There’s a kid book, Peaceful Piggy Meditates, with a line that goes “It almost seems like you can’t slow down…even when you’re sitting down.”

 The name of this technique is Hong Sau.
 It’s one of the three top techniques recommended by Paramahansa Yogananda, author of Autobiography of a Yogi.

-This is the book that Steve Jobs read every year.
+This is the book that Steve Jobs read every year and made sure everyone at his funeral received a copy of.

 The technique is simple.